 - Although Social Security and Medicare eligibility are typically not affected by a reverse mortgage loan, needs-based government programs such as Medicaid may be affected

-The amount the borrower receives is based on the age of the youngest borrower, current interest rates and the lesser of the appraised value of the home, sale price or the maximum lending limit.
+The amount the borrower receives is based on the age of the youngest borrower, current interest rates and the lesser of the appraised value of the home, or the sale price up to the maximum lending limit.